binary-banter/spike/README.md

 Usage: compiler [OPTIONS] [INPUT]

 Arguments:
-  [INPUT]  Specifies the path to an input .sp file.
+  [INPUT]  Specifies a path to an input .sp file.
 If None, it means stdin is used for input

 Options:
-  -o, --output <FILE>   Specifies the path to an output file.
+  -o, --output <FILE>   Specifies a path to an output file.
 If None, it uses the input filename.
 If that's also None, it defaults to "output"
   -r, --run             Optionally runs and deletes the compiled executable.
-Only supported on Unix systems -d, --display <PASS>  Specifies the pass to display.
-Supported passes are defined by the `Pass` enum [possible values: parse, validate, reveal, atomize, explicate, select]
-  -t, --time            Print timing debug information -h, --help            Print help
+Only supported on Unix systems -h, --help            Print help
   -V, --version         Print version

+Debug Options:
+  -d, --display <PASS>  Specifies a pass to display [possible values: parse, validate, reveal, atomize, explicate, select] -t, --time            Print timing debug information
 ```

 # Examples